Our school attendance target it 96.4%

 Regular attendance is a requirement of a good education and securing it is a priority at Peacehaven Heights Primary School.
 The damage and disruption caused by poor attendance and lateness affects not only the individual pupil but also adversely affects other pupils and teaching staff.

-It is a parent’s responsibility, and their legal duty, to ensure that their child attends school.
+It is a parent’s responsibility, and their legal duty, to ensure that their child attends school regularly.

-Should overall attendance fall below 90% or there are other causes of concern, the school will contact parents/carers by letter to inform them.
-If attendance hasn’t improved after a selected period of time you may be required to attend a meeting with the Attendance Assistant/Educational Welfare Officer where the school can offer support to help improve attendance.
+Should overall attendance fall below 95% or there are other causes of concern, the school will contact parents/carers by letter to inform them.
+If attendance hasn’t improved after a selected period of time you may be required to attend a meeting with the Headteacher where the school can offer support to help improve attendance.

 Peacehaven Heights Primary School expect all parents/carers to adhere to the following procedures whenever your child is absent from school.